rorybennett/Ultrasound-Annotation-Package/README.md

 Good question!
 Unfortunately there is a poor excuse of an answer: I was concerned about patient data privacy.
 The university made such a stink about data privacy that I thought it best that no one else "saw" my patient data.
-This was a mistake, I should have just used 3D-Slicer o something similar.
+This was a mistake, I should have just used 3D-Slicer or something similar.
 This application was not an entire waste of time, much was learnt on the way, and overall it functions fairly well.
 Some key learnings that took place:
 1. Dealing with memory leaks, e.g.: Scrolling through frames resulted in a memory leak, but all that was needed was to clear the axis before plotting the next frame.
 Crazy.